Leafhopper – additional information

 A spray of an approved insecticide should be applied in summer against adults and nymphs if leaf damage starts to become unsightly and is increasing.

-- Thiacloprid (Calypso), though only specifically recommended by the manufacturer for control of aphids, will give incidental control of leafhoppers and it is likely that other neonicotinoids such as acetamiprid (Gazelle) are similarly effective.
+- Acetamiprid (Gazelle), though only specifically recommended by the manufacturer for control of aphids, may give incidental control of leafhoppers.

 - A full approval for spirotetramat (Batavia) on apples for the control of sucking insect pests will control leafhoppers, but growers may prefer to reserve its use for more difficult to control pests such as woolly aphid or rosy apple aphid.
 It must be applied after flowering and works best when pests are moving from brown wood to green tissue.
 It will prevent population build-up but does not offer pest ‘knockdown’.